 Identify incoming calls: If you want the phone to identify who is calling you, head into phone and open the menu, tap settings and turn on show caller infomration.
 You'll then be shown any information that can be found on incoming callers.

 Explore what's on your device storage: Head to settings > device maintenance > storage and view the internal storage and SD card.
 This will give you a breakdown of what's taking up your storage.
 In this new device maintenance app you'll have the option to clean up trash files.

 Move an app to SD card: If you want to move apps to the microSD card to make more space on your internal storage, head into settings > applications and tap on an app.
 Within the app details you'll find a storage section.
 Tap this, then CHANGE and you'll be able to select the SD card.
 The phone will then move the app to external storage.

 Auto restart to keep things fast: If you're a power user and want to restart your device to flush out the caches, you can do it automatically.
 Head into settings > backup and reset > auto restart.
 Here you can set the day of the week and the time you want your phone to restart itself.

 Clean your storage up: To clean up your storage, head into settings > device maintenance and tap the storage section.
 Here you'll be able to scan and find content to delete.

 Samsung Galaxy S7 battery tips

 Use Android Doze: Android Doze is a low power state that lets apps sleep when your device isn't being used.
 It saves a lot of battery in quiet times, for example over night when you don't have a charger.
-It's part of Android Marshmallow and is automatic - so you don't have to do anything - it just works.
+It's part of Android Nougat and is automatic - so you don't have to do anything - it just works.